osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 }
 ```

-TickInfo keeps a record of fees accumulated opposite the direction the tick was las traversed.
+TickInfo keeps a record of fees accumulated opposite the direction the tick was last traversed.
 In other words, when traversing the tick from right to left, `FeeGrowthOppositeDirectionOfLastTraversal`
 represents the fees accumulated above that tick.
 When traversing the tick from left to right,
 `FeeGrowthOppositeDirectionOfLastTraversal` represents the fees accumulated below that tick.